EpiCoronaHack/Hackathon2020/Team Flight/Data/flirt.eha.io/README.md

       coordinates,    [list] in form [longitude, latitude]
     },
-    days_scheduled    [list] boolean array corresponding to whether a flight scheduled on a given weekday or not
+    days_scheduled    [list] boolean array corresponding to whether a flight is scheduled on a given weekday or not

   }
   arrival: {